bencawkwell/ansible-dwarffortress/README.md

     ansible-playbook df_40_20.yml --connection=local

-This installs the dependancies for dwarf fortress, and dwarf fortress itself.
+This installs the dependencies for dwarf fortress, and dwarf fortress itself.

 If you want to run in text mode